 – Learners who have demonstrated some ability and possess Qualifications at Level 3, for example, ‘A’ Levels or vocational awards;

-- Learners who have spent some time in an organisational role and shown they have capability and drive to develop
+– Learners who have spent some time in an organizational role and shown they have capability and drive to develop

 – Learners seeking further professional development and gain work-related skills and know-how.

 Each unit within the qualification is assessed through an assignment.
 Assignment tasks will be written in a way to make them realistic ‘work-related’ tasks wherever possible.
 Knowledge, understanding and application will need to be demonstrated by Learners.
 Original thought, problem solving and recommendations on actions will also be asked for from the Learner where appropriate for the unit.
 Intellectual rigour will be expected appropriate to the level of the Qualification.